omertr04/Week4-Quiz/README.md

 ## Getting Started

 To run the quiz application, simply open the `index.html` file in your web browser.
-The application is built using HTML, CSS, and JavaScript, so you don't need any additional dependencies or installations.
+The application is built using HTML, CSS, and JavaScript.

 ## How to Play